matn7/CS-Notes/src/main/java/deployment/LINUX.md

 - `grep` is used to search data for certain text.
 - `grep` returns lines that contain a piece of text (wildcards too).
 - The `-c` option will return the line count.
-- The `-i` option will search in a case insensitive manner.
+- The `-i` option will search in a case-insensitive manner.
 - The `-v` option will invert the search.
 - `grep` works great with piped data.